I just read Serotonin by Michel Houellebecq and wrote a few lines #bookreviews

 These semi-characters are like sad dark-skinned figures that frequently appear in ancient tapestry.
 Bystanders under the command of their white master.
 They are not innocents, though, Houellebecq puts them as shadows of the unnamed great evil that is about to take all the Europeans.

-If we wished to work on a more positive note about foreignness in Houellebq, that could be in line with Gregoire Chamayou’s recent title, La Societé Ingouvernable (Fabrique), that sees the rise of authoritarian liberalism as a direct consequence of Macron’s government, the radicalisation of eco-warriors, and the fragmentation of political parties is the dead-end of democracy.
+Suppose we wished to work on a more positive note about foreignness in Houellebecq.
+In that case, that could be in line with Gregoire Chamayou’s recent title, La Societé Ingouvernable (Fabrique), which sees the rise of authoritarian liberalism as a direct consequence of Macron’s government, the radicalisation of eco-warriors, and the fragmentation of political parties is the dead-end of democracy.

 The problem being not the entrance of foreigners. but the easy stereotypes at play.
 In a recent interview, Houellebecq seemed to confirm that his targets are far less ambitious than all the decadence drama that the media have painted every time his release a new book.

-Florent leaves us suddenly, precisely when the magic of anti-depressants could have made a better job in keeping him with the readers.
-Leaning more towards collective martyrdom in one’s head, the book works as an indictment of no one.
+Florent leaves us suddenly, precisely when the magic of anti-depressants could have made a better job of keeping him with the readers.
+Leaning more towards collective martyrdom in one’s head, the book is an indictment of no one.

 Boredom and pessimistic views of society and social change are highly writable topics nowadays.
 Nevertheless, very few authors dare to be unsellable.
 From those who can sell, almost no one gets such a proper space to define what one does toward recent events which the media cover extensively.)

-Houellebecq has broken all these tacit rules of literature.
+Houellebecq has broken all these unspoken rules of literature.
 It is a pity that a sense of narrowness comes limiting his possibilities.
-By overlapping power categories that have define modern media, the author only repeats itself and dangerouly flirt with ordinariness.
+By overlapping power categories defined by modern media, the author only repeats himself and dangerously flirts with ordinariness.
 It is just to look around the corner.